JuliaIO/VideoIO.jl/VideoIO_package_layout.md

 ...
 ```

 At the top level, `VideoIO.jl` is loaded.
 It detects the library versions for each library (e.g., 'v53'), which are made available to the submodules.
-The submodule can then loads the appropriate set of wrappers by including a top level file in the version subdirectory
+The submodule can then load the appropriate set of wrappers by including the appropriate file in the version subdirectory.

 Right now, `AVUtil`, `AVFormat`, `AVCodecs`, and `SWScale` are loaded by `VideoIO.jl`, which enables basic video functionality.